 Shepweilers at their best A loyal, affectionate and versatile dog.
 Easy to train and biddable.
 Protective and tolerant with friends and family

-Intelligent, easy to train and adaptable, Shepweilers make loyal and affectionate housemates.
+Intelligent, and easy to train, Shepweilers make loyal and affectionate housemates.
 Self-assured with a curiosity that enables them to assess new situations calmly.
 Not only that, but Shepweilers are adaptable, making them suitable as a companion, guardian, and family dog.

 As both the German Shepherd and the Rottweiler are herding breeds, it means that they have the stamina to work all day long so have greater than average exercise requirements.
 Your Shepweiler will require an active lifestyle.
-Not only will your dog need at least an hour exercise a day they will also need mental stimulation to keep their brains busy.
+Not only will your dog need at least an hour of exercise a day they will also need mental stimulation to keep their brains busy.

 As the two-parent breeds are highly intelligent, their offspring don’t do well when bored.
 If you don’t provide enough productive entertainment for your dog, they will create their own!
-Because the Shepweiler is such a smart dog, they will excel in any environment where they can learn.
-Training, agility and Pets as Therapy are some of the possible outlets for your dog’s mental energy.
+Because the Shepweiler is such a smart dog, they will excel in any environment they can learn.
+Training, agility, and Pets as Therapy are some of the possible outlets for your dog’s mental energy.

 Both the Rottweiler and German Shepherd have thick double coats.
 This means that they have a fluffy undercoat that keeps them cool in the summer and warm in the winter.
 However, it also means that they shed a lot, and at least twice a year, they blow their thick coats and molt excessively.

-While you may be lucky and have a Shepweiler that has a coat more akin to its Rottweiler parent which is short and only needs a weekly brush.
+You may be lucky and have a Rottie Shepherd that has a coat more akin to its Rottweiler parent, which is short and only needs a weekly brush.
 If your dog has inherited a German Shepherd medium-length thick coat, be prepared for daily brushing and a lot of hair.

-German Shepherds, affectionately known as German Shedders are heavy moulters and during shedding season this greatly increases.
-There’s no guarantee that your mix breed will not pick up this particular characteristic.
+German Shepherds, affectionately known as German Shedders, are heavy moulters and during shedding season this greatly increases.
+There’s no guarantee that your german shepherd mix breed will not pick up this particular characteristic.
 Whatever type of coat your dog has, regular brushing will keep your dog’s coat in excellent condition and tangle-free.

 Despite the prevailing view that mixed breeds are healthier than pure-breed dogs, this isn’t necessarily true.
-Health problems that affect the parent breeds are also a concern for their mix breed offspring.
+Health problems that affect the parent breeds are also a concern for their mixed-breed offspring.

-It’s always worth being aware of any potential issues.
+It’s always worth being aware of any potential health issues.
 As some conditions mean that your dog will need specialist care or adjustments in lifestyle as they get older.
 While it may seem like a long and scary list, these are only possible health problems for german shepherd rottweiler mixes, and many dogs never experience any of them.

 German Shepherd Rottweiler mix highlights